 It's also best practice to download a backup of your website files, and your MySQL database, prior to performing updates.
 This way, if something goes wrong, you'll always be able to recover to a previously working version of the website.
 If your hosting provides you with cPanel access, both types of backups can be obtained through the backup wizard.

-If you are the type who likes to avoid risk wherever possible, or don’t want to deal with all the steps involved on a regular basis, My Web Maestro does provide a maintenance plan that covers WordPress updates.
+If you are the type who likes to avoid risk wherever possible, or don't want to deal with all the steps involved on a regular basis, My Web Maestro does provide a maintenance plan that covers WordPress updates.
 Most of our plans are geared toward those who need ongoing help updating website content, but our smallest plan is WordPress specific.
-Every month, we’ll make sure your core WordPress is up to date, along with any plugins, and will maintain an off-server backup of the website (in addition to the regular automatic backups your website is set up for if you’re on our hosting server.)
-If anything goes wrong, we’ll track down the issue immediately and correct it, keeping you posted on the status.
-If this is something you’re interested in, just let us know.
+Every month, we'll make sure your core WordPress is up to date, along with any plugins, and will maintain an off-server backup of the website (in addition to the regular automatic backups your website is set up for if you're on our hosting server.)
+If anything goes wrong, we'll track down the issue immediately and correct it, keeping you posted on the status.
+Learn more about our maintenance plans.